q9design/nimble/node/elements/lib/README.md

 	- custom element directories

-Bringing to your browser based web application
+Bringing to your browser based application

 	- new javascript features
 	- npm libraries